Mindanao montane rain forests: Climate

 The climate of the ecoregion is Tropical rainforest climate (Köppen climate classification (Af)).
 This climate is characterized as hot, humid, and having at least 60 mm of precipitation every month.

 Flora

 The ecoregion has been spared much of the forest clearing of the lowlands.
 65% of the region is broadleaf evergreen closed forest, 15% is other closed forest, 13% is open forest, and 6% is herbaceous cover.
-The types of forest depend on altitude, and the associated temperature, aspect, and precipitation profiles.
+The types of forest depend on elevation, and the associated temperature, aspect, and precipitation profiles.
 At the lowest elevations the montane forest is an extension of the dipterocarp forests of the lowlands; individual members of the family Dipterocarpaceae may be found up to 1,500 meters.
 As elevations increase, the diversity of tree species increase, and there is an increase in tree ferns and lianas such as rattan.
 Above the montane forest level are elfin woodlands (mossy forests with stunted trees), and above that are summit grasslands.